 "We the undersigned past presidents of the School Nutrition Association, understand that major change takes time and a commitment to the goal that prompted the change.
 We believe most communities and schools want school nutrition programs that help children learn to enjoy healthy foods.
 We are confident that the broad public support for HHFKA and USDA's demonstrated willingness to work with school leaders to solve implementation issues will prevail and create stronger school nutrition programs."

-With July 1 looming, the official start of the 2014-15 school year, the clock is ticking.
+With the 2014-2015 school year now underway, the clock is ticking.
 New sodium targets, the increase to all grains being whole grain rich and more are right around the corner.
 Are schools ready?
 Will the USDA relent or will Congress take action?
 We asked, and many school foodservice directors answered with their own stories.

 Please email email@example.com with any more feedback or comment below.